secretengineer/Face-Detector-on-Camera/README.md

 ![Arduino](https://img.shields.io/badge/Arduino-UNO%20Q-teal.svg)
 ![Status](https://img.shields.io/badge/status-active-success.svg)

-This is a simple, proof-of-concept project called, **Face Detector on Camera**.
+Welcome to the **Face Detector on Camera** project! 📸✨

-This application uses the Arduino UNO Q as a smart vision device.
-It captures a live video feed from a USB camera, uses an AI model (YoloX-Nano) to detect faces in real-time, and draws bounding boxes around the detections.
+This application transforms your Arduino UNO Q into a smart vision device.
+It captures a live video feed from a USB camera, uses Artificial Intelligence to detect faces in real-time, and draws bounding boxes around the detections.
 It's a perfect example of how easy it is to integrate computer vision into your IoT projects using the Arduino App Lab.

 ![Detect Objects on Camera](assets/docs_assets/video-face-detection.png)